khongten001/ONVIF4Delphi/README.md

 - **Zoom Control:** Basic zoom control is available.
 For example, you can zoom in or out.

+- **Preset Management:** Supports preset management, allowing users to save and recall specific camera configurations.

+- **PTZ Command supported (PTZ.SupportedInfo):** This feature allows users to retrieve information about the supported PTZ commands of the camera .
+It provides details on available commands, helping users understand the camera's capabilities.

+- **Imaging Settings:** The feature provides users with the ability to retrieve information about the configuration of the imaging feature.

+- **GoHome Position:** The library includes a GoHome position feature, allowing the camera to return to a predefined home position.

+- **SetHomePosition:** Users can set a custom home position for the camera, providing flexibility in defining a default reference point.

 **Note:** As of now, only continuous movement (ContinuousMove) is supported.

 # How to Use